Sriwijaya Air Flight 062: Investigation

 The National Transportation Safety Committee was ordered to investigate the cause of the crash.
 On 28 August the committee sent 3 people to the crash site to inspect the wreckage.
 The head of NTSC Tatang Kurniadi stated that the investigation into the cause of the crash would take around a year.
 However, he added that the length of the investigation wouldn't be as long as the investigation of Adam Air Flight 574.

 According to survivors and eyewitnesses, weather condition near or at the airport during the crash was inclement with most claimed that heavy rain was present.
 Several others claimed that the aircraft suffered a hard landing.
 Another statement from survivors suggested that the aircraft had suffered a failure on its braking system.
 Most survivors including the cockpit crew of the flight claimed about this.
-Initially broken nose wheel was also suspected as the main cause of the crash.
-This claims then raised questions on the airworthiness of the aircraft.
+Initially a broken nose wheel was also suspected as the main cause of the crash.
+This claim then raised questions on the airworthiness of the aircraft.

-However, the Vice President of Sriwijaya Air, Harwick Lahunduitan, stated that the aircraft involved in the crash was airworthy and if the brake had failed the casualties could have been much more higher.
-He also refuted the claim that Flight 062 suffered hard landing.
+However, the Vice President of Sriwijaya Air, Harwick Lahunduitan, stated that the aircraft involved in the crash was airworthy and if the brake had failed the casualties could have been much higher.
+He also refuted the claim that Flight 062 suffered a hard landing.
 He later explained that the wind was blowing from the front and was not from the back of the aircraft, and added that the visibility was "great".
 Sriwijaya Air spokesman Charles An stated that the brake was 'functioning normally'.

 The National Transportation Safety Committee found that the aircraft's hydraulic system A had failed during the flight.
 The hydraulics are one of the most important components on the Boeing 737.
 Hydraulics control most of the aircraft's control, including the flaps, slats, brake, thrust reversers, etc. The Boeing 737 aircraft is designed to operate on only one Hydraulic System (A or B) with minimal performance loss.
 Data collected from interviews and inspection on the aircraft's control concluded that most controls were inoperative or nearly unusable.
 The committee however could not conclude the cause of these failure as the impact severed the system.

 Investigation revealed that the crew didn't discuss about the possible outcome of the failure of the hydraulics.
 They weren't concerned about the failure and decided to continue their landing attempt.
 According to the NTSC, the crew should have conducted a go-around and stick to their Quick Reference Handbook (abbreviated as QRH).
 There were procedures and steps on the QRH to handle such emergency.
 An analysis from the NTSC showed that if a failure on the hydraulics occurred, with the combined cargo of Flight 062, the aircraft would take a total distance of 8,606 ft.
 The NTSC stated that the crew should have conduct the go-around to assess the risks of landing.
 They later added that if the crew had handled the failure of the hydraulics correctly, Flight 062 could have landed safely at the airport.